gjanee/shiny/waitz/data/README.txt

 weekday
     The abbreviated day of the week hour
-    The hour of the timestsamp
+    The hour of the timestamp